chaiyixiao/CryptogramTeamWork/GroupProject/Docs/DesignDocument.md

 ### 1.3 System Environment

-*Describe the hardware and software that the system must operate in and interact with.*

 - **Operating System**: Android 4.4 and higher (Android Watch and Android TV are not supported)
 - **CPU**: 1.2 GHz and higher
 - **RAM**: 1.0 GB and larger
 - **Internet access** through cellular or WLAN is available when necessary.

 ## 2 Architectural Design